The Sustainability Project

 View the Map

-We live, work, and play on the ancestral territories of the Saugeen Ojibway, in what is now called Ontario, Canada.
+We live and work on the ancestral territories of the Saugeen Ojibway, in what is now called Ontario, Canada.

 We wish to formally acknowledge the Territory of the Anishinabek Nation: The People of the Three Fires known as Ojibway, Odawa, and Pottawatomie Nations.
 And further give thanks to the Chippewas of Saugeen, and the Chippewas of Nawash, known collectively as the Saugeen Ojibway Nation, as the traditional keepers of this land.